The CMA network of 3rd party vendors.

 • For VIVE Vendor Support, please call 844.476.8038, email, or chat online VIVE Vendor Support.
 Phone and chat services are available Monday – Friday 9a-5p Eastern.

-• For general questions for CMA about this program, please contact Will Stanley at 404.835.9264 or email.
+• For general questions for CMA about this program, please contact Rhodes Collier at 404.835.9242 or email.

 How to Submit an Invoice

-To ensure prompt payment, please submit all invoices by using ONE of the following methods:
+To ensure prompt payment, please include the community name and service address and submit all invoices by using ONE of the following methods:

 Option 1 – Email invoices here